 Eat fast food on the reg?
 Be sure to check out these 25 Things Fast Food Chains Don’t Want You to Know before you put fry to mouth.

 If you didn’t think comfort food could be low in fat, take a look at this entree from Boston Market.
-This chicken, corn, and new potato plate should be your go-to on your busy weeknights out.
+This chicken, green bean, and potato plate should be your go-to on your busy weeknights out.
 It carries just nine percent of the day’s recommended fat, which isn’t too shabby for a fast-food cheat meal!
 If you’re worried this combo won’t pack big enough flavor, ask your server for a side of their tangy, fat-free Poultry Gravy.
 Even if you polish off the entire lot, it will only add 10 calories and 85 mg sodium to your order.

 Roast Turkey Farmhouse Salad with ⅓ Packet Lite Italian Dressing

 Get your fill of 23 grams of muscle-building protein without the trans fats and starchy, chemical-additive-packed bread that comes along with most of the other menu items at Arby’s.
 Besides being the healthiest and most nutritionally rounded dishes at Arby’s, it’s also one of the most delicious.
 And with the added bonus of bacon, it can’t get much better than that!

 Low Carb It – ⅓ LB.
 Low Carb Thickburger